Detection of Sparse Positive Dependence

 Note that in this definition the denominator is only an approximation to the standard deviation of the numerator.
-The standard deviation has a closed-form expression, known since the work of \citet[Th 2]{Hoeffding:1994ff}, but it is cumbersome and relatively costly to compute (although its computation is only done once for each $n$).
+The standard deviation has a closed-form expression which can be derived from a more general result of \citet[Th 2]{hoeffding1951combinatorial}, but it is cumbersome and relatively costly to compute (although its computation is only done once for each $n$).
 Also, there is a fair amount of flexibility in the choice of range of thresholds $t$ considered.
 This particular choice seems to work well enough.
 As any other rank test, it is calibrated by permutation (or Monte Carlo if there are no ties in the data).